 National League record for assists in a season with 183.
 The former record was

 180 by the Cubs' Mark Grace in 1990.
-Pujols stands just one behind Boston's Bill Buckner
+Pujols stands just one behind

-BY THE NUMBERS: 37-18 -- Cardinals' record in the first 55 games LF Matt Holliday played for
+BY THE NUMBERS: 37-18 -- Cardinals' record in the first 55 games LF Matt Holliday played for them.

 QUOTE TO NOTE: "I nit-pick.
 But I feel the progress I'm making is pretty darn good." -- RHP John Smoltz, after his sixth of six straight good starts for the Cardinals.

 --C Yadier Molina is hopeful of returning to action in the three-game series against the Reds but admits he doubts it will happen in Tuesday's opener.
 Molina was hit on the left knee by a fouled bunt attempt on Saturday night and suffered significant swelling on the knee.